-There is a total of three monitoring wells at the airport site that are all down gradient from the reclaimed water use area (refer to Figure 2-1).
-Groundwater level data and water quality data from Appendix E are summarized as follows in Table 2-1:
+There is a total of three monitoring wells at the airport site.
+These wells are all located down gradient from the reclaimed water use area (see Figure 2-1).
+In 2011, streets were renamed in the Town.
+Historic street names are referenced in parenthesis.
+Groundwater level data and water quality data from Appendix E are summarized in Table 2-1.